9 Best Bell Ringers for Middle School To Focus Students Fast

 7. Book Recommendations or Reviews

-Students write a recommendation of a book they read recently.
+Students write a recommendation for a book they read recently.

 OR